thirumurthis/Learnings/Azure_databricks_python/Spark_local_install_jupyterLab_venv.md

  ## local[*] => means running in the local with single machine node; * - means to create as many worker threads as needed for logical units
  ```

- if the jupyter notebook doesn't recognize pyspark
+ - if the jupyter notebook doesn't recognize pyspark in jupyter notebook, one way is to use findspark and pass the library of spark hadoop library
- in jupyter notebook

 ```
 issue ->  > pip install findspark

 # below code should be first to import pyspark

 import findspark
 findspark.init('C:\spark\spark-3.1.2-bin-hadoop3.2')